 Florida Tech’s doctoral program in environmental science creates graduates who are experts in the biological and chemical fundamentals of natural environmental systems.
-The multidisciplinary Ph.D. in environmental science program gives students the well-rounded background necessary to meet the needs of the numerous career opportunities in government agencies, private consulting and nonprofit organizations.
+The multidisciplinary PhD in environmental science program gives students the well-rounded background necessary to meet the needs of the numerous career opportunities in government agencies, private consulting, and nonprofit organizations.
 Plus, the university’s prime location near diverse ecosystems, such as the Indian River Lagoon and the Atlantic Ocean, makes it an ideal choice to study environmental science.

-Working towards a Ph.D. in environmental science involves fieldwork that puts students in the environments in which they plan to work in the future.
+Working towards a PhD in environmental science involves fieldwork that puts students in the environments in which they plan to work in the future.
 Students have access to numerous research labs, centers and institutes as well as a fleet of aircraft and ocean vessels for hands-on data collection and analysis.
-Having access to nearby natural laboratories, including the Atlantic Ocean marine ecosystem, estuarine habitats of the Indian River Lagoon, and central Florida's other natural resources, students gain unique experience in many different ecosystems, allowing them to develop the skills they need to become environmental scientists.
+Having access to nearby natural laboratories, including the Atlantic Ocean marine ecosystem, the diverse estuarine habitats of the Indian River Lagoon, and the area’s other natural resources, gives students a unique experience of a variety of environments to develop the skills they need to become environmental scientists.
 With professors who bring a wealth of experience to the classroom, and a culture that empowers graduates to be future leaders, Florida Tech offers students seeking an environmental science master’s degree the perfect setting in which to prepare for the complex environmental issues they’ll face in their career.

 Students can also enhance their knowledge and professional connections with participation in the Student Organization for Sustainability Action and Florida Tech Environmental Club, both dedicated to environmental awareness and sustainability practices.

-Florida Tech’s state-of-the-art facilities and labs are available to all students in the Ph.D. in environmental science program.
+Florida Tech’s state-of-the-art facilities and labs are available to all students in the PhD in environmental science program.
 The F.W.
 Olin Engineering Complex and F.W.
 Olin Life Sciences Building provide comprehensive research laboratories with 21st century technology.
-The Center for Remote Sensing is a collaborative effort among the faculty within the college of engineering, science and aeronautics that encourages excellence in the development and application of remote sensing science and technology.
+The complex includes an aquaculture facility and a climate change institute.
+The four-acre Vero Beach Marine Laboratory and the Ralph S. Evinrude Marine Operations Center give students and faculty direct access to the Indian River Lagoon.

-Many professionals in the Ph.D. in environmental science program are working in the field.
+Many professionals in the PhD in environmental science program are working in the field.
 The university’s location also attracts students from around the world for access to Florida’s subtropical climate that offers year-round warm weather and proximity to many diverse ecosystems.